Find the best business loan interest rates today

 - Buying new equipment

-There are also a range of different types of business loans to suit specific funding needs.
+There's also a range of different types of business loans to suit specific funding needs.
 From business loans for invoice financing, equipment financing, business lines of credit and even short term business loans, there are a variety of speciality funding solutions on offer for Aussie businesses which can be compared in Mozo’s handy table above.

 How do business loans work?